xmironov/neutron-net/resources/usage.md

 ## Classification
 To perform classification, call the `classify` function in `classification.py`.
 You will need to provide a file path to the data (train.h5, validate.h5 and test.h5) to test and/or train on.
 Optionally, a save path can be provided to save a newly trained model to.
 A load path could also be provided to load an existing classifier for further training and evaluation; the train flag indicates whether to perform training or not.
 Hyperparameters that can be adjusted include the number of epochs to train for, the learning rate, batch size and dropout rate.
 The classifier will work with up to 3-layer classification.

+The `show_plots` option for the `classify` function can be set to True to generate a confusion matrix when evaluating against a test set.
+This calls the `ConfusionMatrixPrinter.pretty_plot` method in `confusion_matrix_pretty_print.py`.
+The confusion matrix is the result of predicting on the given test set and then displaying how each individual example was classified, against the ground truth label.

 ## Regression
 To perform regression, call the `regress` function in `regression.py`.
 You will need to provide a file path to the data containing data for a specific layer (train.h5, validate.h5 and test.h5) to test and/or train on.
 You must also provide the layer for which the regressor is being used for.
 Optionally, a save path can be provided to save a newly trained model to.
 A load path could also be provided to load an existing regressor for further training and evaluation; the train flag indicates whether to perform training or not.
 Hyperparameters that can be adjusted include the number of epochs to train for, the learning rate, batch size and dropout rate.

+The `show_plots` option for the `regress` function can be set to True to generate a prediction plot when evaluating against a test set.
+The plot is of the predicted depths and SLDs against ground truth values for each layer.

+## Plotting with Error Bars
+To generate the plots used in the paper of predictions against ground truths with error bars, you will need to run the code in `plotting.py`.
+The `Plotter.kpd_plot` method creates the plot using the `KerasDropoutPredicter` (KDP) class.
+The KDP takes trained models and uses dropout at test time to make Bayesian-like predictions.
+The `n_iter` parameter controls the number of predictions that are made for each example.
+The results are "unscaled", and then mean and standard deviation are taken; these form the predictions and associated errors repetitively.